 Dr. Tayyaba Hasan’s NIH Program Project Grant is a joint collaboration with researchers at the Thayer School of Engineering at Dartmouth College, the University of Toronto, and the Cleveland Clinic.

 The nanotech platform partnership award involving the ovarian cancer grant on photodestruction is a collaborative project, with investigators at BWH and the Department of Pathology at MGH, focused on developing a new optical approach for the treatment of ovarian cancer.
-The prognosis for women diagnosed with ovarian cancer remains poor — less than a third will survive five or more years—and new treatment approaches are imperative.
-The program envisions a selective, externally activated therapy involving nanoparticles conjugated to aptamers, which target ovarian cancer cell and deliver high payloads of light-activatable molecules in an emerging modality called photodynamic therapy (PDT).
+The prognosis for women diagnosed with ovarian cancer remains poor—less than a third will survive five or more years—and new treatment approaches are imperative.
+The program envisions a selective, externally activated therapy involving nanoparticles conjugated to aptamers, which target ovarian cancer cells and deliver high payloads of light-activatable molecules in an emerging modality called photodynamic therapy (PDT).
 The two most notable advantages of PDT are the dual selectivity inherent in the method and its reported effectiveness on cells that have become resistant to chemotherapeutic agents.

 High-Profile Awards and Honors